chiraggude/stage/README.md

 Now your website should look like this [screenshot](https://db.tt/HDtLZ6Yd)

----

-**NOTE**: I have noticed a bug in WP 3.8.1 where widgets don't expand in the admin area.
-This bug was present in Chrome, Firefox  & IE. A quick fix was to click on the "screen options" at the top of the Widgets page in the admin area and select "Enable accessibility mode"

----

 ### Tips & Tricks
 * **IE8 Compatibility** - The bootstrap.min.css file should not be hosted on a CDN, instead it should be hosted on your server for respond.js to work.